vaibhavviii01/vudgirka_portfolio/final-project-part-two.md

 ## AI acknowledgements
 I used Grammarly to review my written work to verify that it was clear, grammatically correct, and tone consistent throughout.
-I used Chatgpt to organise my storyline, generate persona imagesand help me to brainstorm titles.
+I used Chatgpt to organise my storyline, generate persona images and help me to brainstorm titles.